 Hello!
-I am Scott Alexander, Perry County Judge Executive, and I'd like to take just a couple minutes of your time to look back at a few highlights of the year 2015.
-Despite the budget shortfalls and lack of revenue from coal severance tax, we were still able to accomplish a great many things in Perry County in this, my first year in office.
+I am Scott Alexander, Perry County Judge Executive, and I'd like to look back at few highlights of my time in office.
+Depsite the budget shortfalls and lack of revenue from coal severance tax, I believe that we have still been able to accomplish a great deal in Perry County.

-Although it may seem like we have a long way to go, I assure you that we ARE making progress.
+Even though it may seem like we have a long way to go, I assure you that we ARE making progress every day.
 Socrates said, “the secret to change is to focus all your energy, not on FIGHTING the old, but on BUILDING the new.”
 Just a LITTLE bit of progress every day adds up to BIG results.
 We may not be where we want to be yet, but we are closer than we were yesterday.
-With your continued support and assistance, I promise you that we WILL make Perry County the showcase of eastern Kentucky that it deserves to be.
+I ask for your continued support and assistance in all these endeavors.